adrianboston/srcset/README.md

 - Open terminal and nagivate to the root directory. `cd srcset`

+- Set the desired encodings in Cargo.toml or stick with the `default = ["jpeg", "png", "tiff", "gif", "webp", "webp-encoder"]`

 - Then issue the Rust compiler build command: `cargo build --release`

 ** Make sure to build using the `--release` option; otherwise, the executable  will be very slow.
 Consider it similar to gcc optimization level.